WildernessLabs/Meadow.Foundation.CompositeDevices/Source/Sensors.Motion.UsefulSensors.PersonSensor/Driver/Readme.md

-# Meadow.Foundation.Relays.ElectromagneticRelayModule
+# Meadow.Foundation.Sensors.PersonSensor

-**I2C 4 Channel Electromagnetic Relay Module**
+**Useful Sensor's I2C optical person sensor**

-The **ElectromagneticRelayModule** library is designed for the [Wilderness Labs](www.wildernesslabs.co) Meadow .NET IoT platform and is part of [Meadow.Foundation](https://developer.wildernesslabs.co/Meadow/Meadow.Foundation/).
+The **UsefulSensorsPersonSensor** library is designed for the [Wilderness Labs](www.wildernesslabs.co) Meadow .NET IoT platform and is part of [Meadow.Foundation](https://developer.wildernesslabs.co/Meadow/Meadow.Foundation/).

 The **Meadow.Foundation** peripherals library is an open-source repository of drivers and libraries that streamline and simplify adding hardware to your C# .NET Meadow IoT application.